sukadateam/Game_attemp_1/README.md

 (And I know, I don't need to do that, It's just to keep it clean "Somewhat.")

-Current Version: 0.1.6, Test 2
+Current Version: 0.1.6, Test 3
-Updated: 05/18/21
+Updated: 06/01/21

-I'm still working on this version 0.1.6.
-Next version will be 0.1.6 Test 3.
+Dev Notes:
-After test3, 0.1.6 will be complete.
-This finall test will take longer than the rest.
+  Final version is released of 0.1.6.
+For info of what is to come in next version check updates.txt and section (Update 0.1.7).